-Application of the policy is supported by the following, in addition to our core sustainability related policies:
+Application of our human rights policy is supported by the following, in addition to our core sustainability related policies:

 - Our Principles of Business Conduct (PBC), which sets forth the global system of principles that our workforce must follow in all activities.
 The PBC highlights our commitment to promoting the rule of law and respecting human rights.

-- Our Supplier Code of Conduct, which is based on the PBC and is provided to suppliers to ensure that our expectations and standards are understood and followed by everyone involved in the company’s operations.
+- Our Supplier Code of Conduct, which is based on the PBC and is provided to suppliers (including contractors) to ensure that our expectations and standards are understood and followed by everyone involved in our operations.

 PHOTO DESCRIPTION: Our new Principles of Business Conduct continues to reflect the company's commitment to doing what is right, from top-level management to entry-level employees.